YTWTY/Recognition-and-Segmentation-in-Anime-Eyes/README.md

 ## Run
 Both of them require to bind the data folder to the project root.

-In dino notebook, it askes the user to have a roboflow token to have the function to download dataset from roboflow.com.
+In dino notebook, user need to use a roboflow token to download a dataset from roboflow.com.

-In yolov8, user need to upload the zip file and unzip it, some path may need to be changed in case of running several times.
+In yolov8, user need to unzip the zip file in src folder, some path may need to be changed in case of running several times.